jitsi/jitsi-videobridge/doc/sfu.md

 endpoint of the attached video channel).
-The bitrate controller "reacts" (see `BitrateController#update`) on different events such as endpoints joining or leaving the call, the available bandwidth estimation changing, the active speaker changing, the viewport of a projected track changing, etc. Reacting to such an event is a multistep process with the end-goal of delivering to its attached endpoint the best overall video quality within the limits set by the bandwidth estimation and the options set by the endpoint.
+The bitrate controller "reacts" (see `BitrateController#update`) on different events such as endpoints joining or leaving the call, the available bandwidth estimation changing, the active speaker changing, the viewport of a projected source changing, etc. Reacting to such an event is a multistep process with the end-goal of delivering to its attached endpoint the best overall video quality within the limits set by the bandwidth estimation and the options set by the endpoint.

-The first step is to produce a bitrate allocation for each video track of each sender for each receiver in a call (see `TrackBitrateAllocation`).
-This step essentially determines which bitstream (encoding) will be forwarded for each of the projected tracks.
+The first step is to produce a bitrate allocation for each video source of each sender for each receiver in a call (see `SourceBitrateAllocation`).
+This step essentially determines which bitstream (encoding) will be forwarded for each of the projected sources.

-The next step is to update the list of video track projections that it maintains (see `AdaptiveTrackProjection`) with the newly computed quality targets.
-It is then the responsibility of the specific adaptive track projection instances to strive to achieve the target quality.
-The specific way of achieving the target quality depends on the video track codec and on the encodings that the video track is offering.
+The next step is to update the list of video source projections that it maintains (see `AdaptiveSourceProjection`) with the newly computed quality targets.
+It is then the responsibility of the specific adaptive source projection instances to strive to achieve the target quality.
+The specific way of achieving the target quality depends on the video source codec and on the encodings that the video source is offering.
 The offered encodings and the codec used are orthogonal concepts.
 An endpoint can be configured to send two encodings and it has the option to change the codec that its using on the fly and pass from VP8 to H264.
-The specific handling of the different codec in order to achieve the different qualities is implemented in the different specializations of the `AdaptiveTrackProjectionContext` interface.
+The specific handling of the different codec in order to achieve the different qualities is implemented in the different specializations of the `AdaptiveSourceProjectionContext` interface.

 ## Bugs